Cann65/cann65/README.md

 ### 🌍 About Me
 - Enthusiastic about **Cloud Security** and **DevSecOps** methodologies
 - Interested in **remote collaboration opportunities**
-- Always learning and exploring emerging technologies in cloud and security
+- Always learning and exploring emerging technologies in Devops, cloud and security

 ---